Angevin kings of England: Origins

 The Angevins descend from Geoffrey II, Count of Gâtinais and Ermengarde of Anjou.
 In 1060 this couple inherited, via cognatic kinship, the county of Anjou from an older line dating from 870 and a noble called Ingelger.
-The marriage of Count Geoffrey to Matilda, the only surviving legitimate child of Henry I of England, was part of a struggle for power during the tenth and eleventh centuries among the lords of Normandy, Brittany, Poitou, Blois, Maine and the kings of France.
+The marriage of their great-grandson, Geoffrey V, Count of Anjou to Matilda, the only surviving legitimate child of Henry I of England, was part of a struggle for power during the tenth and eleventh centuries among the lords of Normandy, Brittany, Poitou, Blois, Maine and the kings of France.
 It was from this marriage that Geoffrey's son, Henry, inherited the claims to England, Normandy and Anjou that marks the beginning of the Angevin and Plantagenet dynasties.
 This was the third attempt by Geoffrey's father Fulk V to build a political alliance with Normandy.
 The first was by marrying his daughter Matilda to Henry's heir William Adelin, who drowned in the wreck of the White Ship.
 Fulk then married his daughter Sibylla to William Clito, heir to Henry's older brother Robert Curthose, but Henry had the marriage annulled to avoid strengthening William's rival claim to his lands.